 9. GET TECH SAVVY

 There are myriad technologies designed to make your school life easier.
-From taking notes to keeping track of assignments, there’s bound to be an app for that.
+From taking notes to keeping track of assignments, there’s an app for that.
 However, it’s easy to get carried away with complex tools you don’t need.
-Find the technology that’s right for your needs and leave the rest behind.
+Find the technology that’s right for you and leave the rest behind.

 A few practical ideas: